-The following charts show the evolution of EU imports from Indonesia, on a monthly basis, in the 7year period running up to, and immediately following the issue of the first FLEGT licenses in November 2016.
+The following charts compiled by IMM from the Eurostat COMEXT database, show the evolution of EU imports from Indonesia, on a monthly basis, in the 7-year period running up to, and immediately following the issue of the first FLEGT licenses in November 2016.
 The charts establish the baseline against which the impact of FLEGT licensing on Indonesia's trade with the EU trade will be assessed by IMM.